UniMath/agda-unimath/src/univalent-combinatorics/ferrers-diagrams.lagda.md

 ## Idea

-Ferrers diagrams of a type `A` record the number of ways in which `A` can be decomposed as the dependent pair type of a family of inhabited type over an indexing type of "rows".
-When `A` is a finite type, the number of connected component in the type of Ferrers diagrams on `A` is the partition number of the cardinality `|A|` of `A`.
+Unlabeled partitions, also known as Ferrers diagrams, of a type `A` record the number of ways in which `A` can be decomposed as the dependent pair type of a family of inhabited types.
+More precisely, a Ferrers diagram of a type `A` consists of a type `X` and a family `Y` of inhabited types over `X` such that `Σ X Y` is merely equivalent to `A`.
+A finite Finite ferrers diagram of a finite type `A` consists of a finite type `X` and a family `Y` of inhabited finite types over `X` such that `Σ X Y` is merely equivalent to `A`.
+The number of finite Ferrers diagrams of `A` is the partition number of the cardinality of `A`.

 ## Definition